nanmu42/orly/README.md

 # License

-Use of this work is governed by a MIT License.
+Use of this work is governed by the MIT License.

 You may find a license copy in project root.